Next-gen 2023 Toyota C-HR to get 1.8L Hybrid variant: Report [Update]

 Toyota has confirmed that the next-gen C-HR will only be available in hybrid and plug-in hybrid variants globally.
 In Europe, the latter will feature locally assembled batteries.

-The 2023 C-HR Hybrid, like the current model, will reportedly launch with 1.8- and 2.0-liter powertrains.
+The 2023 C-HR Hybrid, like the current model that straddles the B and C segments, will reportedly launch with 1.8- and 2.0-liter powertrains.
 Moreover, it is reported that the next-gen hybrid model will arrive with an AWD drivetrain layout option.

 The second generation Toyota C-HR will be produced at Toyota Motor Manufacturing Turkey (TMMT) in Sakarya.
 Available in hybrid and plug-in hybrid versions, the new Toyota C-HR will also be the first plug-in hybrid passenger car to be produced in Turkey.